Sean Ellis and Morgan Brown from GrowthHacker.com join us for an in-depth look at how you can grow your online business.

 Jessica Frick: That sounds logical to me.

-Sean Jackson: Welcome back from the break everyone, and we are joined today by two, I would say, extraordinary individuals.
+We are joined today by two, I would say, extraordinary individuals.
 Jess, wouldn’t you say that?

 Jessica Frick: Absolutely.